Staff Scientist and Healthy Waters Project Director

 NRCM Rising Director and Climate and Clean Energy Policy Advocate

 Emmie, a Maine native, graduated from Colby College where she studied Environmental Policy and Government.
 She has interned at the Governor’s Office of Energy Independence and Security as well as in Melbourne, Australia for the Department of Sustainability and Environment.
 Emmie has traveled to and studied in diverse ecosystems across the planet, from the forests of Tasmania and the Andes to the deserts and Himalayan Mountains of India, from the jungles of the Amazon to the unique biodiversity of the Galápagos Islands.
-She has also experienced the natural wonders of the U.S. and Canada though her visits to many of the National Parks.
+She has also experienced the natural wonders of the U.S. and Canada through her visits to many of the National Parks.
 She enjoys hiking, fly and ice fishing, canoeing, and wildlife photography.

 Senior Director of Finance and Administration